 - A period of shadowing an experienced volunteer

 - A period of attachment to an experienced volunteer in which the trainee takes the lead under supervision.

 A handbook includes all you should need to know about being an Appropriate Adult.

 Telephone back-up is available whilst you are at the police station.
 We are also available by email and phone to answer any queries you might have at other times.

 All volunteers receive supervision and if you require more support a one-to-one meeting in person can be arranged as well as support via phone and email as regularly as required.

 In addition, there will be a number of informal social gatherings where volunteers can meet and share their experiences.

-All volunteers are required to complete an enhanced DBS form and police level 1 vetting; we also seek a
+Yes.
+All volunteers are required to complete an enhanced DBS form; we also seek

 You would need to complete and return an application, safeguarding and data protection form (there is also an optional equal opportunities form).